ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

-git branch			-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a			-	List all branches including remotes (https://githowto.com/remote_branches). git checkout V811_R1		-	Change to branch (https://githowto.com/navigating_branches). git checkout --force V811_R1 	-	Force switch to a new branch, overwiring any local changes. git tag				-	List tags.
+git branch			-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a			-	List all branches including remotes (https://githowto.com/remote_branches). git checkout V811_R1		-	Change to branch (https://githowto.com/navigating_branches).
+                                        NOTE: Specify a remote branch name here to track it and switch to a local copy. git checkout --force V811_R1 	-	Force switch to a new branch, overwriting any local changes! git tag				-	List tags.
 To create a remote branch, create it locally, then "push" it: git branch some-branch